ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 **INSERT CELEBRATION GIF**

-Estatic, we were eager to start benchmarking our compilation process and comparing it against our previous set-up with Webpack v3.
-And this is when joy into slight disappointment.
+Ecstatic, we were eager to start benchmarking our compilation process and comparing it against our previous set-up with Webpack v3.
+And this is when joy turned into slight disappointment.

 Don't get us wrong, we did actually see **significant** performance improvements just as the Webpack team has promised.
 Our tests showed that Apollo was compiling around 60 ~ 80 seconds faster in v4 than in v3, which is an incredible gain.
 We also saw noticeable improvements in recompilation times under `--watch` mode, leading to shorter code-compile-debug cycles.